 This upfront investment in the fabric can reduce not only the embedded and operational energy of the building, but also the dependence on the building’s electrical and mechanical systems, and also reduce running costs and maintenance needs.

 For all buildings which are stiving to achieve a high level of air tightness, we recommend the use of a Mechanical Ventilation Heat Recovery system (MVHR).
 This system ensures fresh air to the house, while removing the element heat loss provided by conventional mechanical ventilation systems by recovering the heat from extracted air and using it to heat the incoming air.

 In utilising the strategies above, we endeavour to reduce the operational energy requirements for our buildings.
 However, for any energy use we cannot eliminate, we encourage our clients to utilise sustainable technologies to provide the remainder.

 From heating systems such as air and ground source heat pumps, hot water heating with solar panels, to electricity generation through Photovoltaic panels, we assist clients in assessing the most appropriate technology for the site.

 The final stage of our ecological approach to architecture is to strive to improve the biodiversity of the site.
 Alongside consideration of the building design, materials and position, this is achieved through careful landscaping, often working alongside landscape designers, to enhance existing habitats and create new habitat opportunities.

-We attempt to not only ensure no harm to wildlife species on and off site during and after construction but seek to enhance the site to provide nesting/ roosting and feeding opportunities on site where possible, and many of our clients see the health and well-being benefits of a close connection with nature with a well-designed home.
+We attempt to not only ensure no harm to wildlife species on and off site during and after construction but seek to enhance the site to provide habitat, nesting/ roosting, wildlife corridors and feeding opportunities on site where possible, and many of our clients see the health and well-being benefits of a close connection with nature with a well-designed home.